lsst-sitcom/sitcomtn-037/index.rst

 Currently implemented analyses include metrics and plots that run on per-visit source tables, per-tract object tables, per-tract associated sources, and difference image analysis source and object tables.

 analysis_tools was added to main distribution of Science Pipelines (lsst_distrib) in August 2022.
-The package now includes multiple example metrics and plots for single-visit, coadd, and DIA data quality assessment.
+The package now includes multiple example metrics and plots for single-visit, deep coadd, and different image analysis (DIA) data quality assessment.
-..
-FIXME DIA
 For examples, see the `tutorial notebook <https://github.com/lsst-dm/analysis_tools_examples>`_ shown at the Rubin PCW 2022.

 .. _Deliverable 3: